Py-xxx/DecklingAir/README.md

 - **Smart queue state** — on/off, source, active selection, pool size, window size, and the current genre-aware-transition weight.
 - **Tuning** — your current dial values, explained.

+### The master Spotify switch

+**Settings → Spotify → Enable Spotify features** is a top-level kill-switch for the entire Spotify half of the app.
+Turn it off and the server makes **zero** outbound calls to Spotify, ReccoBeats, or Last.fm — playback polling, the Smart Queue, background discovery, feature-warming and genre backfill all stop immediately, and nothing restarts on its own until you flip it back on.
+The rest of the Spotify settings dim while it's off.
+This is the switch to reach for if you want to run DecklingAir as a pure VoiceMeeter remote for a while, or if Spotify's API is misbehaving and you want to stop hammering it.

 ---

 ## How it works under the hood